-These consolidated financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes that the Company will be able to realize, in the foreseeable future, its assets and discharge its liabilities in the normal course of business as they come due.
-The Company has recurring operating losses, negative cash flow from operations, and as of September 30, 2021 has a working capital deficiency of \$803,486, and a shareholders' deficiency of \$847,517 which includes an accumulated deficit of \$51,996,271 (2020 - \$51,701,620).
+These financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes that the Company will be able to realize, in the foreseeable future, its assets and discharge its liabilities in the normal course of business as they come due.
+The Company has recurring operating losses, negative cash flow from operations, and as of September 30, 2022 has a working capital deficiency of \$1,007,857 and a shareholders' deficiency of \$1,067,857 which includes an accumulated deficit of \$52,398,173 (2020 - \$51,996,271).
 The Company also expects to incur losses in future years until Northland receives authority to proceed and progresses the wind project to financial close.

 The Company's ability to continue as a going concern is dependent on its ability to obtain additional financing in order to meet its planned business objectives.
 The Company will need to raise additional funds through grants, strategic collaborations, public or private equity, debt financing, or other funding sources.
-In March 2020 the COVID-19 outbreak was declared a pandemic by the World Health Organization.
-The situation is dynamic and the ultimate duration and magnitude of the impact on the economy, capital markets and our business are not known at this time.
-The impact on capital markets could adversely impact the ability to raise capital.
-On September 1, 2020 the Company closed on the transaction with Northland to sell the development rights of the project in return for three potential future cashflows.
-Additional funding will be required and may not be available on acceptable terms, or at all, and may be dilutive to shareholder interests.
+On September 1, 2020 the Company closed on the transaction with Northland to sell the development rights of the project in return for three potential future cashflows as described in Note 1.
+Additional funding will be required and may not be available on acceptable terms, or at all, and may be dilutive to shareholder interests until such time as funds are received from the transactions with Northland.
 If the Company is unable to generate positive cash flows or obtain adequate financing, the Company would need to curtail operations.
-These factors may cast significant doubt on the Company's ability to continue as a going concern.
+These factors indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 If the going concern assumption is not appropriate for these financial statements, adjustments affecting the carrying values of assets, liabilities, reported net losses and statement of financial position classifications may be required and such adjustments could be material.